aws-solutions/qnabot-on-aws/docs/qnabot_cli.md

 To use the CLI, the following prerequisites are required:
 - AWS Command Line Interface (CLI).
 For more information, refer to: https://aws.amazon.com/cli/
 - Python version 3.7 or higher.
 For more information on installing Python, refer to: https://docs.python.org/3/using/index.html
-- `boto3` Python module version 1.21.18.
-For more information, refer to: https://aws.amazon.com/sdk-for-python/
-- `Click` Python module version 8.0.4.
-For more information, refer to: https://pypi.org/project/click/
 - AWS IAM permissions having the below IAM policy.
+Attach the below IAM policy to the IAM user or IAM Role that you are using for the AWS CLI.
 Replace the below values when creating the IAM policy:
 ````
 - AWS_REGION -- the AWS Region where you have deployed the AWS QnABot solution
 - AWS_ACCOUNT_ID -- the AWS Account ID where you have deployed the AWS QnABot solution